Included with Federalist

 - Easy on-boarding or off-boarding: Federalist can deploy content from existing GitHub repositories used with other tools.
 Your Federalist site will also be easy to port to another deployment mechanism if that’s ever needed.

-- Content delivery network support for your desired URL, with custom 404 page support via a support ticket to the Federalist team.
+- Content delivery network support for your desired URL, with custom 404 page (see customization).

 - A user community across agencies and vendors using Federalist.